-Desperate times call for desperate measures.
-If your business has been hurt by the labor shortage—like many that are powered by an hourly workforce—you’re undoubtedly working to juice up your recruiting efforts.
+Desperate times call for desperate measures—and for many companies, the Great Resignation means desperate measures.
+If your business has been hurt by the labor shortage, you’re undoubtedly working to juice up your recruiting efforts.

 You’ve taken the obvious steps, like building a social media presence and taking your application process mobile.
 But these tactics only take you so far.